 Things to Look Out For

-So let’s take a look at our top 5 picks for air purifiers that help to remove viruses (like covid, flu, and cold viruses), bacteria, mold spores, pollen, and even smoke.
+So let’s look at our top 5 picks for air purifiers that help remove viruses (like covid, flu, and cold viruses), bacteria, mold spores, pollen, and even smoke.

 Air Purifiers are relatively simple devices.
 Dirty air comes in.
 Clean air comes out.
 Right?

-However, just like with any other air-conditioning-related units, such as dehumidifiers and AC units, there are some important things to look out for under the hood.
+However, like other air-conditioning-related units, such as dehumidifiers and AC units, there are some essential things to look out for under the hood.

 Here are some of the most important ones:

 - Noise: Air Purifiers are meant to be used 24/7.
-Ideally, you want something that’s as quiet as possible so that it won’t annoy you
+Ideally, you want something as quiet as possible so it won’t annoy you.

 - Filters: There are various types of filters with different materials and implementations.
 But, the one thing you should keep an eye on is its efficiency standard.
 HEPA filters are some of the best and are graded from H10 up to H14

 - Square-foot coverage: The larger the house or room you want to purify, the larger the coverage that the Air Purifier needs to provide.
-Just keep in mind that larger Purifiers don’t necessarily provide more coverage.
-So, keep an eye on the specs
+Just keep in mind that larger Purifiers don’t necessarily offer more coverage.
+So, keep an eye on the specs.

 - Maintenance: All Purifiers need to be cleaned.
-The easier that you can do it the better.
-Some are easier to take care of than others as they come equipped with things like clips for the filters
+The easier that you can do it, the better.
+Some are easier to take care of than others, as they come equipped with clips for the filters.

 - Time to purify/power/efficiency: Some Purifiers work faster than others.
-An AHAM certification is a good starting point to judge how fast a Purifier can work–but also check out real reviews of the product before buying it–just to be safe
+An AHAM certification is a good starting point to judge how fast a Purifier can work–but also check out real reviews of the product before buying it–to be safe.

 What are Some of the Latest Air Purifier Technologies?